 Shelburne was a little town of about 1200 people with the sole claim to fame that it hosted the North American Fiddle Contest.
 Ever heard of that?
 I had not heard of it either.
 And one thing it did not have was any form of online connectivity.

 I missed it.
-Motorola was a long way, and a long time, away.
+Motorola was a long distance, and a long time, away.
 There had to be a way to get online here in this small, remote town.
 Orangeville, population about 25,000, was 15 miles away, but also had no online connection.
 Everything else was a "long distance" call -- you paid for those by the minute!

 And I needed a modem.